Jbleezy/BO2-Reimagined/README.md

 ### Quick Revive
 * No longer automatically powered on in solo
 * Increased cost in solo from 500 to 1500
-* No longer gives an additional self revive in solo
 * Decreases normal health regeneration delay from 2 seconds to 1.5 seconds
 * Decreases low health regeneration delay from 4 seconds to 3 seconds
 * Increases health regeneration rate from 100 health per second to 125 health per second